Azure VMware Solution network design considerations

 Azure VMware Solution compatibility with AS-Path Prepend

-The connectivity problem happens when Azure VMware Solution doesn't notice AS-Path Prepend and uses equal-cost multipath (ECMP) routing to send traffic toward your environment over both ExpressRoute circuits.
-That action causes problems with stateful firewall inspection.
+Due to asymmetric routing, connectivity issues can occur when Azure VMware Solution doesn't observe AS-Path Prepend and therefore uses equal-cost multipath (ECMP) routing to send traffic toward your environment over both ExpressRoute circuits.
+This behavior can cause problems with stateful firewall inspection devices placed behind existing ExpressRoute circuits.

-- Both or all circuits are connected to Azure VMware Solution through ExpressRoute Global Reach.
+- Both or all circuits are connected to Azure VMware Solution through Azure ExpressRoute Global Reach.

 - The same netblocks are being advertised from two or more circuits.

-- You're using AS-Path Prepend to force Azure to prefer one path over others.
+- You wish to use AS-Path Prepend to force Azure VMware solution to prefer one circuit over another.

 Management VMs and default routes from on-premises